danielfm/groovy-dice/README.txt

 + Support to all types of dice.
 For example:
     - percentile dice (1.pd, 1.'d%')
     - any number of dice sides (5.d6, 10.d100, 3.d(user_input), 4.d4(1.d))

 + Full support to arithmetic operations and calculations.
 For example:
     - (-5.d10 * 4.d6.the(2.best).mean) / (5.d10 + 4).worst_die

 + Advanced dice filtering.
 For example:
     - 10.d20.only_if{it.is_even}

 + Support to simple and conditional modifiers.
 For example:
     - 7.d10 + 5.to_every_die
     - 7.d10 * 2.to_each_die_if{it in 1..3}

++ Extension points to allow the user change the default API.

 3. Installation